Population III Gamma-Ray Bursts and Breakout Criteria for Accretion-Powered Jets: Result and Analysis

-The diagnostic terminal Lorentz factor profiles along the z-axis for different opening angle models are shown in Figure~\ref{f11}.
-For small opening angle models ($\theta_{op} \le 9^{\circ}$), the diagnostic terminal Lorentz factor is not so much different (slightly larger value for wider opening angle).
+The diagnostic terminal Lorentz factor profiles along the z-axis for different opening angle models are shown in Figure~\ref{f12}.
+For small opening angle models ($\theta_{op} \le 9^{\circ}$), the diagnostic terminal Lorentz factor is not different very much (slightly larger value for wider opening angle).
 However, the profile of very wide models are completely different from narrow jet cases and the terminal Lorentz factor for the wide angle models are quite low.
 Thus, they are no longer capable of producing GRBs.
-Note that, although the jet of mpop3op36 model is successfully injected around the inner boundary (see in Figure~\ref{f11}), this outflow may not create GRBs since the outer ejecta is completely non-relativistic $\Gamma \sim 1$ and the outflow configuration is not collimated.
-As a result, a small opening angle $\theta_{op}\lesssim 20^{\circ}$ is necessary for the relativistic shock breakout and GRBs for the case $\eta\sim 10^{-3}$.
-Note that if the efficiency becomes lower than $\eta = 10^{-3}$, the opening angle needs to be smaller than the current value, because the low efficiency jet is harder to push aside the infall matter than the high efficiency jet (see \S \ref{sec:ana} for the analytic estimation of the breakout criteria).
+Note that, although the jet of mpop3op36 model is successfully injected around the inner boundary (see in Figure~\ref{f12}), this outflow may not create GRBs since the outer ejecta is completely non-relativistic $\Gamma_{dt} \sim 1$ and the outflow configuration is not collimated.
+As a result, a small opening angle $\theta_{op}\lesssim 20^{\circ}$ is necessary for the relativistic shock breakout and GRBs with the case $\eta\sim 10^{-3}$.
+Note that if the efficiency becomes lower than $\eta = 10^{-3}$, the opening angle needs to be smaller than the current value, because it is harder for the low efficiency jet to push aside the infall matter than the high efficiency jet (see \S \ref{sec:ana} for the analytic estimation of the breakout criteria).